michael-steinert/SpringCloudMicroservices/README.md

 * A __Consumer__ in Kafka can either automatically commit Offsets periodically, or he can choose to control this committed Position manually
 * RabbitMQ will keep all States about consumed/acknowledged/unacknowledged Messages

+#### Kafka Streams API

+* Kafka Streams API can be used for Data Transformation or Filtering, Grouping, Aggregating and Joining Data

+#### Kafka Connect Source

+* Kafka Connect Source allows the Data Integration

+#### Kafka Connect Sinks

+* After a Message has been consumed, it can be stored in a Database through Kafka Connect Sinks, rather than the traditional Way of Deleting a Message when it has been consumed

 <hr>